laserpants/mbs/README.md

 mbs -a 300K wlan0
 ```

-By default, the command will exit once this usage limit is reached, or if the
+By default, the command will exit once the usage limit is reached, or if the
 connection is lost.
 Use the `--keep-running` flag to modify this behavior.

 ```